 But many children with ADHD, natural supplements may not be enough.
 I’m not a doctor, and don’t even play one on TV.
 I’m an ordinary biohacker who has learned as much as I can to help myself.
 And fix my own cognitive issues.
 Including Adult ADD.

-So I strongly suggest you find and work with an open-minded psychiatrist with your child.
+So I highly recommend you find and work with an open-minded psychiatrist with your child.
 You may be pleasantly surprised to find you may be able to reduce or eliminate prescription ADHD meds altogether.
 And maybe not.
 But the long-term health of your child could be worth the time investment to find out.

-I’ve been wanting to write this post since I started Nootropics Expert.
-If you are ADHD or ADD, I hope you found it useful.
-And I’d appreciate your feedback, and share your experience with treating ADHD with nootropics in the comments section of this post.
-Or on the Nootropics Expert Forum.
+I’ve been wanting to write this post since I started Nootropics Expert®.
+If you are ADHD or ADD, I hope you found this useful.
+And I’d appreciate your feedback, and share your experience with treating ADHD with nootropics in the comments section of this post below.

 One final note.
 Neurotransmitter balance is key to taming ADHD.
 I strongly caution you to take it slow if you’re just starting out with nootropics.
 Carefully read each of the extended articles in the List of Nootropics you are considering trying.